annnafriesen/annnafriesen/README.md

 ### Hi!
-My name is Anna Friesen, a student at UBC studying Cognitive Systems.
+My name is Anna Friesen, a Cognitive Systems student at UBC specializing in Computational Intelligence and Design.

 <!--
 **annnafriesen/annnafriesen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.